top of page

 A full-length photo of Leah in her wheelchair against a pink backdrop, with a dark wooden floor.
 Leah’s wheelchair has bright pink hand-rim grip covers, and white spokes (as tribute to the white cane she had to give up when she became a wheelchair user) The manual wheelchair frame is a shiny silver titanium, with pink and black castor wheels on the front.
 She sits back in her wheelchair with a relaxed confidence and a smile, with the arm closest to camera leant on the wheelchair’s low back.
 Her brunette curls are pulled into a high ponytail, with many ringlets still down framing her face.
 Her legs are crossed, wearing blue skinny jeans, along with a black high neck racer-vest, and chunky black platform boots.

-As an Access coordinator I work one-to-one with the individual to help them figure out their access requirements and the ways they may need support on this production.
-I then support the production team in putting those in requirements in place.
-I am also the person on the ground who can handle sudden changes or emergencies which impact access barriers (usually due to factors outside of anyone's control).
+As an access coordinator, Leah works one-to-one with the DDN cast and crew members during pre-production, to help them figure out their access requirements in the context of that particular production, and what support that could allow them to thrive.
+She then supports the production team in putting those in requirements in place, and how to maintain them.
+During the production-phase, she is then the person on the ground who handles sudden changes or unexpected access barriers (usually due to factors outside of anyone's control).

-My role as an editorial consultant is also surrounding disability and access, though in a different capacity.
-This is when I help you integrate disability and access into your story seamlessly, authentically, and sensitively.
-I work with the creative team on productions to help you bring disability to life in your stories, and give you the confidence to put authentic disability representation on screen.
+As an editorial consultant, Leah supports the creative team to integrate disability and access into the story seamlessly, authentically, and creatively.
+She is there to help you bring disability to life in your stories, and give you the confidence to put authentic disability representation on screen.
+This includes everything from sensitivity-reads and script assessments, to working directly with animation teams and art departments.

 Insured with First Act Insurance | DBS Certificate holder | Emergency First Aid Trained

-For Access Coordination or editorial services, please contact my agents Sara Johnson and Julie Fernandez on the Casarotto Ramsay Access Team at:
+Sara Johnson and Julie Fernandez with the Casarotto Ramsay Access Team at:

 sara@casarotto.co.uk | julie@casarotto.co.uk | +44 (0)20 7287 4450